Cultural Perspectives Papers (2022)

-From 2019 all of our undergraduate qualifications will offer a cultural perspectives element to give students skills, confidence and capabilities in understanding their own and other cultures, in order to work and contribute effectively within increasingly diverse local and global contexts.
+All of our undergraduate qualifications offer a cultural perspectives element to give students skills, confidence and capabilities in understanding their own and other cultures, in order to work and contribute effectively within increasingly diverse local and global contexts.
 This cultural perspectives element may be a single paper, or it may be a collection of papers.
 Completing this cultural perspectives element is compulsory.

 On this page

-- Faculty of Health, Sport and Human Performance
+- Division of Health, Engineering, Computing and Science

 - Faculty of Māori and Indigenous Studies

 Division of Arts, Law, Psychology and Social Sciences